cedric-tech-event/aspera-api-examples/README.md

 The shell lines below are using `bash`, if you use another shell, you will know what to do.

+Each of the example code is strutured like this:

+* `import setup` setup.py is located in the same folder as the example , it reads the configuration file

 # Get `ascp` for your platform

 You can get the necessary `ascp` and `aspera-license` executable from the TransferSDK or the free [IBM Aspera Desktop Client](https://www.ibm.com/support/fixcentral/swg/selectFixes?product=ibm/Other%20software/IBM%20Aspera%20Desktop%20Client) ( [Release Notes](https://www.ibm.com/support/knowledgecenter/SSXN9J_3.9.6/relnote/desktop_client_relnotes.html) ).